saeedbaba1368/Data-Engineering/projects/collatz/collatz-conjecture-explorer/README.md

 The computation service can be interrupted with CTRL+C or by closing your CLI , at which point it will calculate and store distribution statistics.

 The API includes a middleware for blocking requests from specific IPs.
 The list of blocked IPs can be updated by adding them to blocked_ips.txt and using the /refresh_block_list/{password} endpoint with the correct password.

-## Contributing

-Contributions are welcome!
-Please create an issue to discuss the changes or open a pull request.

-## License

-This project is licensed under the terms of the MIT license.

-## Contact

-If you have any questions, you can contact the author at akjroller@gmail.com.